iduryodhanrao/ml-tests/docs/deeplearning.md

 - Easily interpretable compared to deeper architectures
 - Great baseline model before jumping into deep learning’s heavyweights

-Absolutely, Duryodhan—activation functions are the lifeblood of neural networks.
+Activation functions are the lifeblood of neural networks.
 They introduce non-linearity so your models can learn complex patterns rather than just linear relationships.

 ---